Mirdarthos/check_traffic_vnstat/README.md

 I took it as a challenge, since learning bash and doing something in it is something I've been wanting to do for some time now, so this seemed like a perfect opportunity.

 I present to you the fruit of my labour.
-No doubt there is many things that can be done differently, or even better, but this is my first bash script, so sorry if there are some unnecessary things. **Please point them out if there are.**
+No doubt there are many things that can be done differently, or even better, but this is my first bash script, so sorry if there are some unnecessary things. **Please point them out if there are.**

 ----------
 ## Arguments: ##